mikakorkiakoski/TheAmazingPortfolio/README.md

 ![ao1](reviewImages/googlesheet.png)

-If this is not enough, teacher said that objectives can also be made to another program.
+If this is not enough, teacher said that the course's objectives can also be made to another website to get point.
 So here are the links where i fetch NASA's picture of the day to my another portfolio in the news section!: https://github.com/mikakorkiakoski/javascripttehtava4/blob/main/pictureoftheday.js . https://mikakorkiakoski.github.io/javascripttehtava4/news.html